 192.168.1.1, as this is the address of the firewall, and will cause an IP

 The next step is to power up the modem and the firewall.
-Plug in the power supply to the power port (shown in the I/O Ports section).
+Plug in the power supply to the power port (shown in the Input and Output Ports section).

 Logging Into the Web Interface¶